Enright1/quartz/content/Ultimate American West Coast RV Trip WTB.md

 ## **Austin, TX**

 Kick off in the live music capital of the world.
-Bar-hop on Sixth Street, eat BBQ at Franklin’s, and take a dip in Barton Springs.
+Bar-hop on Sixth Street, eat BBQ at Franklin’s (if we can beat the massive line), and take a dip in Barton Springs.
 If it’s hot, paddleboard on Lady Bird Lake.
 COTA might be worth visiting for F1 fans.

 **Drive Time to Dallas/Fort Worth: ~3 hours**